John Bolton pleads not guilty to mishandling classified information in US

 When Trump returned to office for a second term in January, Bolton was among the first former officials to face backlash from the incoming administration.

-On January 21, a day after his inauguration, Trump stripped Bolton of his security clearance, a decision Bolton criticised, given the assassination attempt he allegedly faced from Iranian forces.
+On January 21, a day after his inauguration, Trump stripped Bolton of his security detail, a decision Bolton criticised, given the assassination attempt he allegedly faced from Iranian forces.

+“I am disappointed but not surprised,” Bolton wrote on social media at the time.
 “The Justice Department filed criminal charges against an Iranian Revolutionary Guard official in 2022 for attempting to hire a hit man to target me.
 That threat remains today.”

 Then, in August, FBI officials raided Bolton’s home in Bethesda, Maryland, leaving with computer drives and several boxes of material.